Rapise and Git Integration¶

 Interactive SyncToSpira.cmd¶

-Depending on your preferred git client, you may specify different implementations of Save to Spira
+Depending on your preferred Git client, you may specify different implementations for Save to Spira

 .
-For example, here is an interactive version of it using TortoiseGit:
+For example, here is an interactive version using TortoiseGit:

 @echo ===============================